This post contains affiliate links.

 We spruced up our art space with a letter project and did a different material for each letter.
 We did our “E” with tape.

 7) Hanging artwork.
 When you have a lot of kid art to display or want a simple way to change them out without making holes in the wall, use Washi tape!
 It is also adds a little extra interest to the art.
+Our Spin Art Heart Garland was a breeze to temporarily hang using washi tape.

 What is your favorite way of using Washi tape?